osmium-org/osmium/README.md

 This will create two (one for the schema, one for the data) SQL files per table in the dump.
 Then, import the following (in this order):

+     # you can find eve_pgsql.backup in the root directory of the Osmium repo
+     # it is more or less the raw schema with indexes, foreign keys and proper types
+     pg_restore -O eve_pgsql.backup | psql osmium osmium_user

      psql osmium osmium_user
      SET search_path TO eve;
-     \i eve_pgsql.sql
      \i dgmoperands-schema.sql
      \i dgmoperands-data.sql
      \i dgmexpressions-schema.sql
      \i dgmexpressions-data.sql
+     \i invcategories-data.sql
+     \i invgroups-data.sql
+     \i invtypes-data.sql
+     \i invmetagroups-data.sql
+     \i invmetatypes-data.sql
      \i dgmattribs-data.sql
      \i dgmeffects-data.sql
      \i dgmtypeattribs-data.sql
      \i dgmtypeeffects-data.sql
-     \i invcategories-data.sql
-     \i invgroups-data.sql
-     \i invmetagroups-data.sql
-     \i invmetatypes-data.sql
-     \i invtypes-data.sql

 Now, use the cache_expressions script to populate the `cacheexpressions`
 table:

     bin/cache_expressions

 That's it!
-You can now dump the relevant tables and save them for later use.
+You can now delete the `dgmoperands` and `dgmexpressions` tables, and dump the relevant tables and save them for later use (for example by using the `backup_eve` script).